 Where can I find timetable information?

-Updated times will be available to view when planning a journey at GWR.com from Friday 5 November.
+Updated times are available to view when planning a journey at GWR.com.

 When can I book Advance tickets or make a seat reservation?

-Advance tickets will be available to purchase at GWR.com/tickets from Friday 5 November.
+Advance tickets are available to purchase now at GWR.com.

 Are train tickets accepted on replacement buses?